ATLas278/SpotifyDanceabillity/README.md

 #### **Popularity**
 > **Spotify Popularity** is an extremely important value that Spotify uses internally to rank all tracks on **a scale from 0 to 100**.
 <br>
 It lets you see how the Spotify algorithm currently evaluates you and your music.
-The higher your popularity index, the more likely the algorithm is to recommend you to new listeners, and place you in algorithmic playlists like *Release Radar* and *Discover Weekly*.
+The higher your popularity index, the more likely the algorithm is to recommend you to new listeners, and place you in algorithmic playlists like Release Radar and Discover Weekly.

 <br>